-H. Lee Moffitt graduated from the University of South Florida, received his Juris Doctor from Cumberland School of Law, and awarded a Doctor of Humane Letters from the Board of Governors of the Florida University System.
+H. Lee Moffitt graduated from the University of South Florida, received his Juris Doctor from Cumberland School of Law, and was awarded a Doctor of Humane Letters from the Board of Governors of the Florida University System.

-Served as Speaker of the Florida House of Representatives from 1982-1984.
-Mr. Moffitt has received numerous awards and distinctions for his public and community service including a Lifetime Achievement Award from BioFlorida and named a "Florida Icon" by Florida Trend Magazine.
+Mr. Moffitt served as Speaker of the Florida House of Representatives from 1982-1984.
+He has received numerous awards and distinctions for his public and community service including a Lifetime Achievement Award from BioFlorida and being named a "Florida Icon" by Florida Trend Magazine.

 He is the founder of the H. Lee Moffitt Cancer Center & Research Institute In Tampa, and actively serves on the Board and committees.
 He has been practicing law since retiring from the Florida legislature, and serves on other boards and committees in both the public and private sectors.

 Geoffrey S. F. Ling, MD, PhD Colonel, Medical Corps, U.S. Army (Ret)

 Dr. Ling is the CEO of Ling and Associates, LLC and was a co-founder at On Demand Pharmaceuticals.
 Dr. Ling served 21 years of active duty in the U.S. Army Medical Corps.

 Dr. Ling was the founding Director of the Biological Technologies Office at the Defense Advanced Research Projects Agency (DARPA) and an Assistant Director of Science in President Obama's White House Office of Science and Technology Policy (OSTP).

-He is a Professor of Neurology and Attending Neuro-Critical Care Physician at the Johns Hopkins Medical Institutions and the Uniformed Services University of the Health Science (USUHS).
+He is a Professor of Neurology and Attending Neuro-Critical Care Physician at the Johns Hopkins Medical Institutions and the Uniformed Services University of the Health Sciences (USUHS).
 Dr. Ling earned his PhD in Pharmacology at Cornell University Graduate School of Medical Sciences, and his MD at Georgetown University School of Medicine